(This posting includes a handout which you are welcome to use with your students.) Rejoinders from CS

 - surprised”You’re kidding!”
 “I can’t believe it!”
 “Oh, really! /Oh, really?”

-Here is the link to the complete activity. rejoinders-from-cs-pdf
+Here is the link to the complete activity.
+Rejoinders from CS

 Here is a summary of the set of step-by-step exercises in the activity that lead them to be able to used rejoinders naturally in any conversation.

-To see how rejoinders are used in conversations, students interact with some examples.
+To see how rejoinders are used in conversations, students interact with some models.
 I.e., they don’t just mindlessly read some examples.

 In pairs, students work on a two-way task (1) in which they have different information and complete the task by not looking at each other’s page.